famous macro photographers (how You Can Learn From Them)

 Each of these recognized photographers has found a specific area within macro photography to excel at.
 You don't think of macro photography as a broad area of photography, but it's actually a whole world of opportunity.

 A great shortcut to success with anything is to find someone who is already good and "copy" what they do.
-Hope you enjoyed this post.
-Please share it with a friend.
-Shoot more macro.
-Watch less TV.
+I hope you enjoyed this post.
+For more posts on macro photography see the links below my signature.

 Article published by Bruce Lovelace